TheDreamLabUK/modules/github/workshop.md

 ## Section 1 – Why Git?

-### 1.1 What problems does Git solve for artists?
+### 1.1 What problems does Git solve for creative technologists?

-* Safe experimentation (branches) without wrecking the original artwork.
+* Safe experimentation (branches) without wrecking the original work.
 * Track progress snapshots; roll back instantly.
 * Easy collaboration & attribution.
 * Portfolio in the open – share a link, not a ZIP.
+* Open source public footprint - find collaborators

 ### 1.2 Core concepts in one slide